johnding1996/SAIL/README.md

-# SAIL
+# SAIL: Self-Improving Efficient Online Alignment of Large Language Models

-## Annonymous Release for NeurIPS24 Submission
+## A lightweight plugin for Huggingface's DPOTrainer, achieving up to 11.6\% win-rate improvement with minimal overhead compared to fast DPO.

 ### Step 1: Filling YAML Configs
 1. We need HuggingFace Hub and WanDB to manage experiments.
 Please fill in `./configs/services/hugggingface.yaml` and `./configs/services/wandb.yaml` with your acconut info.